 Students maintaining continuous enrollment at Diné College graduate according to the requirements of the catalog in effect at the time of initial enrollment.
-If continuous enrollment is not maintained for an academic year, the student must meet the requirements for graduation of the catalog in affect at the time they reenroll.
-Students enrolling or re-enrolling during a summer term may follow the current catalog or the subsequent catalog.
-Students have the option at any time, regardless of admittance year, to use the current Catalog Degree Checklist.
+If continuous enrollment is not maintained for an academic year, the student must meet the requirements for graduation of the catalog in affect at the time they returned.
+Students registering or re-registering during a summer term may follow the current catalog year or the subsequent catalog year.